TikTok Star Charli D’Amelio Stuns In Sweet Series Of Selfies

 “CONGRATS ON 70 MIL CHARLI!!!!
 You deserve every single follower you have,” another person wrote.

-D’Amelio may be only 16 years old but has already amassed major online stardom.
-She, like other big name TikTok creators such as Addison Rae Easterling, have grown so successful that they have been able to land branding deals with major companies, as The Inquisitr previously reported.
+D’Amelio may only be 16 years old, but she has already amassed major online fame.
+She, like other big name TikTok creators such as Addison Rae Easterling, has grown so successful that they have been able to land branding deals with major companies, as The Inquisitr previously reported.